PennLINC/qsiprep/.github/pull_request_template.md

    lot of time coding.
 2) Please use descriptive prefixes in your pull request title, such as "ENH:" for an enhancement or "FIX:" for a bug fix.
    (See the Contributing guide for the full set.)
 And consider adding a "WIP" tag for works-in-progress.
-3) Any code you submit will be licensed under the same terms (BSD 3-Clause) as the rest of ASLPrep.
+3) Any code you submit will be licensed under the same terms (BSD 3-Clause) as the rest of QSIPrep.

 A pull request is a conversation.
 We may ask you to make some changes before accepting your PR, and likewise, you should feel free to ask us any questions you have.